Censorship by Google: General censorship

 On June 5, 2019, YouTube updated its hate speech policy to prohibit hateful and supremacist work, and limit the spread of violent extremist content online.
 The policy extends to content that justifies discrimination, segregation, or exclusion based on qualities like age, gender, race, caste, religion, sexual orientation, or veteran status.
 It covers videos that, for example, include Nazi ideology, Holocaust denial, Sandy Hook conspiracy theories, or flat Earth theories.
 The policy also aims at reducing borderline content and harmful misinformation, such as videos promoting phony miracle cures for serious illnesses.

 In February 2020, YouTube reportedly began censoring any content related to the novel coronavirus (SARS-CoV-2) by removal or demonetization of the channel, citing the "sensitive topics" advertiser-friendly content guideline on Twitter.

-In 2020, Republican Senator Rand Paul criticized YouTube for removing a video of his floor speech which named the alleged Ukraine whistleblower.
+In 2020, Republican senator Rand Paul criticized YouTube for removing a video of his floor speech which named the alleged Ukraine whistleblower.

 In early February 2021, YouTube removed raw footage taken of the 2021 storming of the United States Capitol by independent journalists like Ford Fischer from News2Share or from progressive media outlets such as Status Coup citing that the videos violated its policies on misinformation.
 The same footage from the outlets was reused by large media organizations and still up on their YouTube accounts.
 Some independent journalists including Fischer and other progressive outlets like The Progressive Soap Box (host Jamarl Thomas), Political Vigilante (Graham Elwood), Franc Analysis and The Convo Couch were demonetized by YouTube with some having their superchat feature blocked.
 Fischer was later remonetized by YouTube after it acknowledged "over-enforcement".

+In September 2025, Google revealed a policy shift that could potentially revive previously suspended YouTube accounts, acknowledging that it had removed certain content and blocked specific YouTube channels at the request of the Biden administration, primarily targeting content related to COVID-19.
+The policy change may have far-reaching implications for both ordinary users and prominent figures who were previously banned from YouTube for sharing content that didn't abide by the platform's rules, potentially leading to reinstatement for high-profile individuals such as Dan Bongino, Sebastian Gorka, and Steve Bannon, who had their accounts suspended by Google in the past.
+The policy change was triggered by a Republican investigation into whether tech companies were suppressing free speech on their platforms at the behest of the Biden administration.
+Google acknowledged that the administration had exerted pressure on the company to censor American voices and remove content that conformed to YouTube's rules.
+Alphabet said that government attempts to dictate what speech to police on its platforms are "unacceptable and wrong", and that Google historically resisted these efforts in the name of protecting free speech.

 Shadowbanning of comments

-Comments on YouTube are frequently shadowbanned without the poster even being informed of it.
+Comments on YouTube are said to be frequently shadowbanned without the poster even being informed of it.

 Once posted, the comment appears but immediately disappears when the page is refreshed.